cocotb/cocotb/docs/source/building.rst

 The following sections document environment variables and makefile variables according to their owner/consumer.

-Of the environment variables, only :envvar:`MODULE` is mandatory to be set (typically done in a makefile or run script), all others are optional.
+Of the environment variables, only :envvar:`COCOTB_TEST_MODULES` is mandatory to be set (typically done in a makefile or run script), all others are optional.

 ..